rammpeter/jarbler/README.md

     $ java -jar <jar file name>

-Additional command line parameters are passed through to the executed Ruby app (like bin/rails)
+Additional command line parameters are passed through to the executed Ruby app (like "-p 8900" for different network port number with bin/rails)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rammpeter/jarbler.